+(Collectively, the "Courses")

-- ii.
-Continuing Education Requirements & Guidelines Course (collectively, the "Courses") - c) A condition be imposed a condition on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the Courses within 90 days of Council's order will result in the automatic suspension of the Licensee's licence, and the Licensee will not be permitted to complete the Licensee's 2027 annual licence renewal until such time as the Licensee has complied with the conditions listed herein. - 20.
+- c.
+Require the Licensee to complete the outstanding 35.25 continuing education credits within 90 days of Council's order; and - d.
+Impose a condition on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the Courses and continuing education credits within 90 days of Council's order will result in the automatic suspension of the Licensee's licence, and the Licensee will not be permitted to complete the Licensee's 2027 annual licence renewal until such time as the Licensee has complied with the conditions listed herein. - 19.
 Subject to the Licensee's right to request a hearing before Council pursuant to section 237 of the Act, the intended decision will take effect after the expiry of the hearing period.